crackedhandle/Terra-Saver/README.md

 By following these steps, you should now have the Carbon Footprint Tracker web application up and running locally on your machine.
 Feel free to explore and track your carbon emissions!
 ```

----

-Feel free to customize this template with specific details about your project, including installation instructions, setup steps, usage guidelines, and licensing information.